OpenCTI-Platform/opencti/docs/docs/deployment/authentication.md

 }
 ```

-Then when accessing for the first time OCTI, the browser will ask for the certificate you want to use.
+Afterwards, when accessing for the first time OpenCTI, the browser will ask for the certificate you want to use.

 ### Proxy headers (automatic)

-This strategy can authenticate your users with directly from trusted headers
+This strategy can authenticate the users directly from trusted headers.

 ```json
 {